richapatel138/FishMitogenomeAssembly/README.md

   - reference: Name of seed sequence fasta file
   - output_dir: Name of output directory that will be created containing the mitogenome assembly.
 - Run the file in the terminal
+  - Command: `python3 EditedPipeline.py`
+- NOTE: Only filename, reference, and output_dir need to be re-named as forward, reverse, out_forward, & out_reverse will be automatically formatted accordingly.
+They can be changed if desired.

 # Comparing Assembled Mitogenome to Existing